-James Madison University Department of Psychology provides safety training for all Departmental employees to ensure safe handling of, and minimum exposure to, hazardous chemicals.
-The training methods employed by faculty and staff of the Psychology Department include, but are not limited to commercially produced films and literature, online training modules, and appropriate safety books.
+James Madison University Department of Kinesiology provides safety training for all Departmental employees to ensure safe handling of, and minimum exposure to, hazardous chemicals.
+The training methods employed by faculty and staff of the Kinesiology Department include, but are not limited to online training modules and appropriate safety books (see references).
 Additional aspects of Chemical Safety Training are detailed in Appendix E.